awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + Version 13\.00\.2164\.0, RTM CU2, for all editions, and all AWS Regions

   RDS API `EngineVersion` and CLI `engine-version`: `13.00.2164.0.v1`

+Amazon RDS supports the following features of SQL Server 2016:
++ Always Encrypted
++ JSON Support
++ Operational Analytics
++ Query Store
++ Temporal Tables

+For the full list of SQL Server 2016 features, see [What's New in SQL Server 2016](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2016) in the Microsoft documentation\.

 ### Microsoft SQL Server 2014 Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2014"></a>